 - Medical expenses for elderly or disabled

-There are rules for using each of the above, and our loan officers can determine if an exception could be used.
+There are rules for using each of the above, and our loan officers will be happy to examine these exceptions as they relate to your personal situation.

 USDA Higher Income Limit Areas

-As mentioned above, most counties have the household income limits of $86,850 and $114,650, but there are some counties or areas that have higher limits.
-Basically, these areas are considered higher housing costs and income levels, so USDA makes an allowance for this.
-Below are counties or areas with higher income limits in states we cover.
+As mentioned above, most counties have household income limits of between $90,300 and $121,300, but there are some areas that have higher limits so it’s important to verify the country limits in your area.
+However, there are many counties in America where income is above average, and the USDA has increased income limits in these areas.
+Below are areas with higher income limits in states we cover.

 |1-4 Person||5+ Person|